 Friday Night Live offers really good family-friendly entertainment, and it’s affordable too (especially if you have children under age 13 because they are free).

-The evening starts with complimentary food.
+During normal years, the evening starts with complimentary food.
 There is usually pizza available as well as mixed veggies, cookies and sometimes even chocolates.
 There is also wine for sale at about $5 a glass.
 At around 8 o’clock people take their seats and the show begins.

 Although sponsored by the Lynn Valley United Church, the show isn’t church-y.
 Surprisingly, there is little or no religious content whatsoever – just good clean talented humour, music and family fun.
 It’s a great event and all are welcome.